 - For provisioning of service area applicable to each UE within the group and DNN/S-NSSAI, the UDM/NEF parameter provisioning service is adopted as baseline:

 - The service area is provisioned as subscription data for the group or as individual subscription data.

+- The DNN of the group can be a LADN DNN or a normal DNN.
+If the DNN of the group is a LADN DNN, then network configuration restricts that the LADN DNN associated with the group is uniquely linked to an S-NSSAI.